 The Intrepid Fallen Heroes Fund does not provide grants or other payments to individuals or organizations.
-The Fund’s sole program is building treatment centers for military personnel suffering the effects of traumatic brain injury and psychological health conditions.
-The Fund’s initial program involved providing grants to families of military personnel lost in performance of their duty, but in 2005 the federal government substantially increased its support for these families, and the Fund then shifted its mission to supporting our nation’s wounded heroes.
+IFHF’s sole program is building treatment centers for military personnel suffering the effects of traumatic brain injury and post-traumatic stress.
+IFHF’s initial program involved providing grants to families of military personnel lost in performance of their duty; however, in 2005 the federal government substantially increased its support for these families, and IFHF shifted its mission to supporting our nation’s wounded heroes.
 More information on the previous grant program can be found here.

-The central National Intrepid Center of Excellence, opened in 2010, is located in Bethesda, Maryland on the grounds of the Walter Reed National Military Medical Center.
+The central National Intrepid Center of Excellence, opened in 2010, is located in Bethesda, Maryland, on the grounds of Walter Reed National Military Medical Center.

-Additional centers will be built as sufficient funds are raised for the construction of each.
+Our tenth and final center will be completed as sufficient funds are raised for construction.

-The government’s responsibility is to take care of the medical needs of service members and veterans.
-The mission of the Intrepid Fallen Heroes Fund is to support our military community, now specifically those who are suffering from traumatic brain injury and psychological health conditions.
-The Fund’s leadership met with officials from the military and the VA to determine what we could do to help and together developed the concept for our centers.
-As a non-profit organization the Intrepid Fallen Heroes Fund is able to build the centers and have them available to begin treatment quickly.
-In addition, since the centers are privately funded, they provide a way for individual Americans to personally support those who have sacrificed so much in service to our nation.
+The government’s responsibility is to take care of the medical needs of service members.
+The mission of the Intrepid Fallen Heroes Fund is to support our military community, specifically, those who are suffering the effects of traumatic brain injury and post-traumatic stress.
+IFHF’s leadership met with officials from the military to determine what we could do to help and together developed the concept for the Intrepid Spirit Centers.
+As a nonprofit organization, the Intrepid Fallen Heroes Fund is capable of building the centers quickly, making them available to treat patients.
+Since the centers are privately funded, they provide a way for individual Americans to personally support those who have sacrificed so much in service to our nation.

+The Intrepid Fallen Heroes Fund is a nonprofit organization exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.

+All contributions to the Intrepid Fallen Heroes Fund are tax-deductible to the fullest extent of the law.

 Yes.
-The Intrepid Fallen Heroes Fund is non-profit organization.
-The Fund is a public charity exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code.

-Yes.
-All contributions to the Intrepid Fallen Heroes Fund are tax deductible to the fullest extent of the law.

-All donations are acknowledged to the contributor, no matter the amount.
+All donations are acknowledged to the contributor.

 The Federal ID number is 20-0366717

-Many employers sponsor matching gift programs and will match any charitable contributions or volunteer hours made by their employees.
-To find out if your company has a matching gift policy, click here.
+Many employers sponsor matching gift programs and will match any charitable contributions donated by their employees.
+To determine if your company has a matching gift policy, click here.

 The Intrepid Fallen Heroes Fund is headquartered in New York City and does not have local chapters in other areas.
-The Fund’s efforts are focused solely on raising funds and building the individual Intrepid Spirit centers, therefore regional offices are not needed.
+IFHF’s efforts are focused solely on raising funds and building the individual Intrepid Spirit Centers, therefore, regional offices are not needed.